DaniilAlpha/milo/README.md

 // ...
 ```

-Also there is an opportunity to change the 'printf' function by redefining the 'milo_printf', for example
+Also there is an opportunity to change the `printf` function by redefining the `milo_printf`, for example
 ```c
 // main.c